nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

   length of the shortest path from initially selected faces (vertices) to this face (vertex).
 The path is considered to be consisting of single steps from one face / vertex to one of it's neighbours.
-The length of step between neighbour vertices is the Euclidian distance between such vertices.
-The length of step between neighbour faces is calculated as Euclidian distance between the centers of such faces.
+The length of step between neighbour vertices is the Euclidean distance between such vertices.
+The length of step between neighbour faces is calculated as Euclidean distance between the centers of such faces.
 This input will contain 0 for initially selected faces as well as for obstacle faces.
 - **StartIdx**.
 For each face (or vertex) of the mesh, this contains the index